Spring Gardening Days Are Here! Can You Dig It?

-Spring gardening days are here, my friends!
+Spring gardening days are here, my friends- can you dig it?

-My visual and vocal denial of last week’s light frost on the ground mornings brought forth the words of Sergeant Schultz of Hogan’s Heroes fame.
+Visual and vocal denial of last week’s light frost brought forth the words of Sergeant Schultz of Hogan’s Heroes fame.

 I-see-nothing

-gallery-cl-fb-lilypulitzerCountry Living Magazine
+spring-gardening-quote-PulitzerCountry Living Magazine

-The calendar says spring, my mind says spring, my heart says spring and the blooms and buds throughout the neighborhood say spring.
+When the calendar says spring, my mind says spring, my heart says spring and the blooms and buds throughout the neighborhood say spring.

 Better Homes and Gardens has a free kitchen garden plan to download which includes planting instructions and plants list for the kitchen veggie garden shown in the illustration below.